 Remote teams are here to stay.
 How do you translate in-person team building activities to remote life?
 Read on for five virtual team building activities to keep people feeling connected and motivated while working from home.

 With so many companies moving to remote work and relying more on apps like Zoom or Slack to communicate throughout the day, it can be hard to feel that camaraderie with other team members in real time.
 But during this pandemic, it's important to keep your employees engaged now more than ever.
-Along with setting up a separate Slack channel for water cooler talk or setting fun virtual meetings, try leading team building events.
+Along with setting up a separate Slack channel for water cooler talk or setting fun virtual meetings, try leading team building events, and not just a the holidays.

-On the Cooleaf platform, we help employees stay connected with remote team building activities and challenge ideas for online team building, professional development, and healthy habits.
-So check out these five remote team building activities you can use to maintain a positive company culture with your remote employees.
+On the Cooleaf platform, we help employees stay connected and feel appreciated with remote team building activities and challenge ideas for online team building, professional development, and healthy habits.
+So check out these ten remote team building activities you can use to maintain a positive company culture with your remote employees.

 Workplace friendships are proven to boost employee creativity and productivity.
 While offline friendships are often born out of physical proximity during the workday, there’s no reason to shy away from online friendships for remote workers.